EmmaJane22/explorer-scouts/README.md

 - Information about Explorers has been taken from the official Scout website (www.scouts.org.uk) and the Sunderland District website (https://www.sunderlandscouts.org.uk/Explorers.html).
 - Meeting page: Credit for grid used for the information containers on the Meeting page, - from Matt Rudge "Whiskey Drop Project" Code Institute

+- To autoplay and mute the video on the Events page, I used advice from https://www.w3schools.com/html/html_youtube.asp

+- Tutorial to add static images in Bootstrap found here: https://mdbootstrap.com/docs/standard/extended/gallery/

 ### Images
 - Hero Image taken from "https://www.freepik.com/photos/best-friends" https://www.freepik.com/author/standret